exakat/exakat/docs/Reports.rst

 For example, `A.php` depends on `B.php`, because `A.php` uses the function `foo`, which is defined in the `B.php` file.
 On the other hand, `B.php` doesn't depends on `A.php`, as a function may be defined, but not used.

-This diagramm shows which files may be used without others.
+This diagram shows which files may be used without others.

-The resulting diagramm is in HTML file, which is readable with most browsers, from a web server.
+The resulting diagram is in HTML file, which is readable with most browsers, from a web server.

 Warning : for browser security reasons, the report will NOT load as a local file.
 It needs to be served by an HTTP server, so all resources are correctly located.

 Warning : large applicatoins (> 1000 files) will require a lot of resources to open.

-Another version of the same diagramm is called Filedependencies, and produces a DOT file
+Another version of the same diagram is called Filedependencies, and produces a DOT file

 .. image:: images/report.filedependencieshtml.png
     :alt: Example of a File dependendies HTML report (0)